 As drivers, we all understand the risks associated with distracted driving.
 The Federal Motor Carrier Safety Administration, or FMCSA, has kept things pretty simple when they begin regards to truck drivers using mobile devices.
 Those rules include no reading, no texting, no dialing, no holding, and no reaching.

 The FMCSA defines texting as using an electronic device to read or enter alphanumeric text manually.
-My buddy over at Atlanta Ga Movers have really cracked down on their drivers, and the safety precautions that they take.
+My buddy who does roof repair in Lilburn Ga has really cracked down on their drivers, and the safety precautions that they take.
 Their definition includes any time you push more than one button, whether you are initiating or terminating a call or texting on a device from dispatch.

 The definition of using a mobile device, according to the FMCSA, is any time you make a call using at least one hand to hold your device, dialing on a mobile phone through pressing one or more buttons or having to maneuver out of a seated position to reach for a mobile phone while restrained by a seatbelt.